 The quicker you call, the easier it is to sort the problem out.
 Ignoring it will not make it go away.

 Setting up a direct debit to pay your weekly rent on time can keep you out of arrears.
 This way, you know you are always up to date and don't have to remember to pay each week.
-Speak to your housing officer if you would like to set this up.
+Speak to City of Westminster Housing if you would like to set this up.

 If you do have arrears, we will not expect you to pay them off in one go.
 It is usually possible for you to make an agreement to pay at an affordable rate.